li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

     ## #   usstatel <chr>, usplace1 <dbl>, usplacel <dbl>, usdur1 <dbl>,
     ## #   usdurl <dbl>, usdoc1 <chr>, occtype <chr>, uscity <chr>

+\<\<\<\<\<\<\< HEAD

+\======= WHAT WE NEED TO DO: -Statement of the research question and modeling obejctive (prediction, inference, etc.) -Description of the response variable -Updated exploratory data analysis, incorporating any feedback from the proposal -Explanation of the modeling process and why you chose those metohds, incorporating any feedback from the proposal -Output of the final model -Discussion of the assumptions for the final model -Interpretations / interesting findings from the model coefficients -Additional work of other models or analylsis not included in the final model.

+> > > > > > > fe26a176f04c0c73819d27193873cf996acff4c3

 #### Qintian

     ## # A tibble: 1,778 x 19